google-udacity-scholars18/google-udacity-scholars18.github.io/README.md

-# Udacity Developer Scholarship Projects
+# Google Developer Scholarship Projects

-> Showcase of student project built for 2018 Udacity Developer Scholarship
+> Showcase of student project built for 2017-2018 Google Developer Scholarship

 We built this website to show some of the final projects built by the students of 2018 Google Scholarship by Udacity.